Reed College: History

 The Reed Institute (the legal name of the college) was founded in 1908 and held its first classes in 1911.
 Reed is named for Oregon pioneers Simeon Gannett Reed (1830–1895) and Amanda Reed (died 1904).
-Simeon was an entrepreneur involved in several enterprises, including trade on the Willamette and Columbia Rivers with his close friend and associate, former Portland Mayor William S. Ladd (for whom Ladd's Addition is named).
-Unitarian minister Thomas Lamb Eliot, who knew the Reeds from the church choir, is credited with convincing Reed of the need for "a lasting legacy, a 'Reed Institute of Lectures,' and joked it would 'need a mine to run it.'"
-Reed's will suggested his wife could "devote some portion of my estate to benevolent objects, or to the cultivation, illustration, or development of the fine arts in the city of Portland, or to some other suitable purpose, which shall be of permanent value and contribute to the beauty of the city and to the intelligence, prosperity, and happiness of the inhabitants".
-Ladd's son, William Mead Ladd, donated 40 acres from the Ladd Estate Company to build the new college.
-Reed's first president (1910–1919) was William Trufant Foster, a former professor at Bates College and Bowdoin College in Maine.
-Prior to coming to Reed, Foster wrote that his ideal college would be one that "combats laziness, superficiality, dissipation, excessive indulgence in college life, by making the moral and intellectual requirements an honest, sustained, and adequate challenge to the best powers of the best American youth."
+Simeon was an entrepreneur involved in several enterprises, including trade on the Willamette and Columbia Rivers with his close friend and associate, former Portland Mayor William S. Ladd.
+Unitarian minister Thomas Lamb Eliot, who knew the Reeds from the church choir, is credited with convincing Reed of the need for the school.
+Reed's will provided for the gift, and Ladd's son, William Mead Ladd, donated 40 acres from the Ladd Estate Company to build the new college.
+Reed's first president (1910–1919) was William Trufant Foster, a former professor at Bates College and Bowdoin College.

-Contrary to popular belief, the college did not grow out of student revolts and experimentation, but out of a desire to provide a "more flexible, individualized approach to a rigorous liberal arts education".
-Founded explicitly in reaction to the "prevailing model of East Coast, Ivy League education", the college's lack of varsity athletics, fraternities, and exclusive social clubs– as well as its coeducational, nonsectarian, and egalitarian status—gave way to an intensely academic and intellectual college whose purpose was to devote itself to "the life of the mind"—the academic life— rather than a social or fraternal one.
+Reed was founded explicitly as a reaction against the "prevailing model of East Coast, Ivy League education", its lack of varsity athletics, fraternities, and exclusive social clubs – as well as its coeducational, nonsectarian, and egalitarian status – intended to foster an intensely academic and intellectual college.

-During the 1930s, President Dexter Keezer became very concerned about what he considered to be dishonorable behavior at Reed, primarily the fraternization among male and female students and the consumption of alcohol by students.
-A large portion of the Student Council even took the position that Oregon's liquor laws did not apply to Reed's campus.
+During the 1930s, President Dexter Keezer was concerned about the fraternization among male and female students and the consumption of alcohol by students.
+A large portion of the Student Council took the position that Oregon's liquor laws did not apply to Reed's campus.
 Policies restricting the ability of students from visiting the dormitories of the opposite sex were fiercely resisted.

 After World War II the college saw its enrollment numbers dramatically increase as veterans began enrolling in the college.

 The college has developed a reputation for the political progressivism of its student body.